Peer Review Board Coordinator, 2019-2020

 - Maintain confidentiality and objectivity in all matters related to students and staff.

-- Perform duties as assigned by the Coordinator for Residential Community Standards.
+- Perform other duties as assigned by the Coordinator for Residential Community Standards.

 Background Check Requirement